canonical/certification-docs/Self-Test_Guide-16.04.rst

    problems that aren't immediately obvious.
 The results are stored in the ``~/.local/share/checkbox-ng`` directory.
-The upcoming section, `Manually Uploading Test Results to the Certification Site`_, describes how to perform this task.
+The upcoming section, `Manually Uploading Test Results to the Certification Site`_, describes how to upload results manually to C3.

 You can review your results locally by loading ``submission_<DATECODE>.html`` in a web